tmp-etc/dots/md/0X_white_box.md

 - The file gets turned into a file in underlying filesystem (I guess cloud storage like buckets handle this differently)
 - You control (part of) the filepath and the file content
-- You are able to bypass sanitization of the filepath and content
+- You are able to bypass sanitization of the filepath and content (interesting to delve on XBM images)
 - You find a path from which this file gets handled like an executable

 This could range from classic webshells to messing with session data like CVE-2026-41940 where sessions are stored in plaintext file as key-value pairs and appending newline characters to a value enabled to insert new keys